dayve07/Predicting-Parkinsons-Disease/data_sheet.md

 - How has the dataset already been distributed?
 - Is it subject to any copyright or other intellectual property (IP) license, and/or under applicable terms of use (ToU)?

+- The datset is available on kaggle.com : https://www.kaggle.com/datasets/rabieelkharoua/parkinsons-disease-dataset-analysis

 ## Maintenance